altocodenl/tagaway/readme.md

    - `untagged` can be included on `body.tags` to retrieve untagged pivs.
 Untagged pivs are those that have no user tags on them - tags added automatically by the server (such as year/month tags or geotags) don't count as tags in this regard.
    - Each of the returned pivs will have all the tags present in `body.tags`.
 The only exception to this rule are year tags, on which the query returns pivs that contain at least one of the given date tags.
 For example, the query `['d::2018', 'd::2019']` will return pivs from both 2018 and 2019.
    - If defined, `body.mindate` & `body.maxdate` must be UTC dates in milliseconds.
-   - `body.sort` determines whether sorting is done by `newest`, `oldest`, or `upload`.
+   - `body.sort` determines whether sorting is done by `newest`, `oldest`, `upload` or `random`.
 The first two criteria use the *earliest* date that can be retrieved from the metadata of the piv, or the `lastModified` field.
 In the case of the `upload`, the sorting is by *newest* upload date; there's no option to sort by oldest upload.
    - If `body.recentlyTagged` is present, the `'untagged'` tag must be on the query. `recentlyTagged` is a list of ids that, if they are ids of piv owned by the user (or to which the user has access through a shared tag), will be included as a result of the query, even if they are not untagged pivs.
    - If `body.updateLimit` is set to an integer, no pivs uploaded after that date will be considered in the query.
+   - If `body.limit` is set to an integer, only the first `body.limit` pivs will be returned.
+This is equivalent to setting `from` to 0 and `to` to `body.limit`.
    - If `body.refresh` is set to `true`, this will be considered as a request triggered by an automatic refresh by the client.
 This only makes a difference for statistical purposes.
    - If the query is successful, a 200 is returned with body `pivs: [{...}], total: INT, tags: {'a::': INT, 'u::': INT, 'o::': INT, 'u::': 0, otherTag1: INT, ...}, refreshQuery: true|UNDEFINED}`.
       - Each element within `body.pivs` is an object corresponding to a piv and contains these fields: `{date: INT, dateup: INT, id: STRING,  owner: STRING, name: STRING, dimh: INT, dimw: INT, tags: [STRING, ...], deg: INT|UNDEFINED, vid: UNDEFINED|'pending'|'error'|true}`.